Table of Contents

 What is a Motion to Reopen?

-A Motion to Reopen is a petition asking the court to review and possibly overturn its previous decision.
-Think of it as hitting the “reset” button.
-This motion is usually filed when new evidence or changed circumstances arise that were not available or considered during the original hearing.
+A Motion to Reopen is a formal request submitted to a court, seeking a review and potential reversal of a prior ruling or decision.
+Essentially, it acts as a legal “reset” button, allowing parties to revisit a case under specific circumstances.
+This motion is typically filed when new evidence emerges or when there are significant changes in circumstances that were not available or considered during the initial hearing.

 Why You Might Need to File